Types of Paralysis

 Monoplegia is sometimes a temporary condition, and is especially common in the aftermath of a stroke or brain injury.
 When the nerves affecting the paralyzed area are not fully severed, it is often possible to regain significant function through physical therapy.

-Hemiplegia affects an arm and a leg on the same side of the body, and as with monoplegia, the most common cause is cerebral palsy.
+Hemiplegia affects an arm and a leg on the same side of the body.
 With hemiplegia, the degree of paralysis varies from person to person, and may change over time.
 Hemiplegia often begins with a sensation of pins and needles, progresses to muscle weakness, and escalates to complete paralysis.
 However, many people with hemiplegia find that their degree of functioning varies from day to day, and depending on their overall health, activity level, and other factors.

 Hemiplegia should not be confused with hemiparesis, which refers to weakness on one side of the body.
 Nevertheless, hemiparesis is often a precursor to hemiplegia, particularly for people with neurological issues.